ahmedyassin12/EhCacheProject/README.md

 ## 💡 Notes

+💤 Note: This app is hosted on Render's free tier.
+If it hasn’t been used for a while, the backend may take 20–30 seconds to wake up on first request.
+If Swagger doesn’t load at first, please refresh the page.
 - This is a backend-only project — there is **no frontend**.
 - You can interact with the API directly via Swagger or tools like **Postman**.
 - Swagger may fail on deployed environments due to CORS — use Postman if needed.